Live Course

 Three opportunities to take the course

-• Live online course consisting of a rebroadcast of presentations from the previous summer course and live Q&A with the faculty that takes place in the winter (up to 14.5 CE credits available).
+- Live online winter course consisting of a rebroadcast of presentations from the previous summer course and live Q&A with the faculty (up to 15.5 CE credits available beginning in 2026).

 Frequently Asked Questions